Mathis003/LEPL1110/Project/ProjectPreProcessor/README.md

 ## Build Instructions

+To build the preprocessor, you must have the Gmsh folder configured.
+Check ./Homeworks/Geomesh/README.md for complete instructions.
-To build the preprocessor, execute the following commands in your terminal:
+Then, execute the following commands in your terminal:

 ```bash
 mkdir build